 One Last Thing

 There is a verse in the Bible that most people memorize as children and then forget to hear as adults.
 It is Psalm 139:5.
-Here is how it reads in the modern Bible you probably have on your phone:
+Here is how it reads:

 "You hem me in behind and before, and you lay your hand upon me.
 Such knowledge is too wonderful for me, too lofty for me to attain."